Sequentially Optimal Pricing under Informational Robustness: Dynamically Inconsistent Informationally Robust Objectives

 \begin{itemize} \item At time 1, the timing protocol is exactly as in the main model.

-\item At time 2, the seller chooses a price to maximize the profit guarantee, taken over all $\mathcal{I}_{1}, \mathcal{I}_{2}$, and conditional on the buyer not having purchased at time 1. \end{itemize}
+\item At time 2, the seller chooses a price to maximize the profit guarantee, taken over all $\pi_1, \pi_2$, conditional on the buyer not having purchased at time 1. \end{itemize}

-To obtain a coherent statement while avoiding conceptual difficulties, in the following proposition, we treat the buyer as a completely passive player and do not consider their incentives, taking $\hat{p}_{2}(p_{1})$ as a primitive.
-This allows us to focus on the solution to nature's problem at time $T=2$, when its choice is over the buyer's information at both times 1 and 2:
+To obtain a coherent statement while avoiding conceptual difficulties, we treat the buyer as a completely passive player and do not consider their incentives, taking $\hat{p}_{2}(p_{1})$ as primitive—a more complete model would require an assumption about how this is determined.

-\begin{proposition} Suppose $T=2$, and suppose that the seller seeks to maximize the profit guarantee at time $2$ over both the information in both periods.
-Suppose that, at time 2, the seller conjectures that the buyer conjectured the second period price to be $\hat{p}_{2}(p_{1})$ (or, more generally, a random variable with mean $\hat{p}_{2}(p_{1}))$.
-Let $v^{*}=\frac{p_{1} - \delta\hat{p}_{2}(p_{1})}{1- \delta}$, and suppose that $v^{*} > \E_{F}[v]$.
-Then given a price of $p_{1}$, the worst-case information structure in period 1 is characterized by a threshold $y^{*}$ where the buyer learns whether $v > y^{*}$ or not, and $y^{*}$ is either equal to $\underline{v}$ or characterized by:
+For this model, Section \ref{app:proofB3} presents a result showing that in the two-period setting, and under the restrictive assumption that sales occur in both periods with positive probability, the worst-case ``past information structure'' from the perspective of time 2 is one where the time-1 information was \emph{most favorable} to the seller.
+This corresponds to the buyer being informed whether $v$ lies above or below a threshold, but where the buyer is indifferent between buying and not \emph{whenever buying} (as opposed to whenever delaying).

+The intuition for this result is that Nature can condition on the fact that the buyer has not purchased when choosing a ``past information structure.''
+This is still restricted, since coherence requires that the information structure be such that the buyer would have been willing to purchase under the conjecture.
+But by selecting past information in this way, Nature ensures that the buyers who remain have the lowest possible values.

+We do not present a full characterization of equilibrium for this benchmark for two reasons.
+First, doing so formally requires specifying how the seller resolves his time inconsistency, as well as how the seller believes the buyer believes the seller resolves his time inconsistency.
+At $t=1$, the problem appears to the seller exactly as in the model described in Section \ref{sect:model}, but at $t=2$ the problem appears very different.
+Thus, there are (at least) two possible candidates for $\hat{p}_{2}(p_{1})$, and without an assumption on (the seller’s belief of) buyer equilibrium behavior, we cannot specify which first-period indifference threshold is relevant.

+Second, characterizing the full equilibrium requires identifying primitive conditions that ensure sale occurs in both periods with positive probability, in order to avoid making assumptions on endogenous objects.
+Without this assumption, the seller could form a $t=2$ conjecture implying that the buyer should have purchased at $t=1$ with probability one.
+If this were possible, the seller would then believe himself to be at a probability-zero event \emph{whenever} the game continues to time 2.
+We wish to avoid taking a stand on how the seller disciplines beliefs in this case.

+Still, this discussion clarifies the kind of dynamic inconsistency issues that arise when the seller allows the worst case to extend to past information.
+The result strikingly suggests that the seller always believes the past information was chosen favorably, despite future information being unfavorable.
+We leave our analysis of this alternative at this observation.